“A story is a meaningful pattern of events. Through finding a story’s shape within your life’s shape, you could know what your life means.”

 “What makes people despair is that they try to find a universal meaning to the whole of life, and then end up by saying it is absurd, illogical, empty of meaning.
 There is not one big cosmic meaning for all, there is only the meaning we each give to our life, an individual meaning,” – Anais Nin, Diary 2.

-I looked up from the book, stunned, reminded through my dark self-criticism of one of my intentions to write.
+I looked up from the book, stunned, reminded through my doubt of the purpose of writing.
 To uncover (or create) meaning in events and coincidences.

 “A story is a meaningful pattern of events.
 Through finding a story’s shape within your life’s shape, you could know what your life means.”

 Of course!
 I thought back to landing in Hawaii, after 39 days at sea, resolved to finally write my story.
-And then swept away by serendipity to working wilderness therapy with teenagers, each who were assigned to write their own life stories.
-For some it was the first time they’d ever taken a step back to see their life as a sequence of events, a story, and it was an eye-opening experience.
+And then swept away by serendipity to working wilderness therapy with teenagers, where we’d help them write their own life stories.
+For some it was the first time they’d ever taken a step back to view their life as a sequence of events, a story, and it was a transformative experience.

 I set to scribbling.
 This book!
-I opened it with a hope to leave it behind, and instead found inspiration in each page.
+I opened it to leave it behind, and instead found inspiration in each page.
 Read a paragraph, write a paragraph.
 Reading a book on writing gave me permission to write.
 Maybe it can be a commendable life path after all.

 “There have always been intimate links between psychotherapy and the restorative powers of personal narrative…ten years after Saint Augustine’s conversion in a garden in Milan, his Confessions begins with him lamenting that his soul ‘lies in ruins’; in writing his narrative, he hopes that God will help him to ‘build it up again’.”

 So I ‘built myself up again’ in that little Irish conservatory.
 Writing as a way to heal myself.
 Writing to heal others, to heal the past.